The Highest-Rated Movies on Netflix Canada, According to Rotten Tomatoes

 Number of reviews: 85

-Next, check out the best classic movies on Netflix Canada!
+Next, check out the best drama movies on Netflix Canada!